Jordan2002-SG/AI-Learning-Journal/README.md

 - A training set is a collection of data used by (M)achine (L)earning to teach AI.

-- AI Augumentation is the AI acting as an assistant to the human.
+- AI Auumentation is the AI acting as an assistant to the human.
 AI automation is the AI replacing the role of the human.

 - Notebook LM is for studying and research.
 It summarizes PDFs or large files so you can grasp concepts in a faster time.